solana-labs/solana/book/src/persistent-account-storage.md

 this set, and since each block is a potential rollback point the changes need to be reversible.

-Persistent storage like NVMEs are 20 to 40 times cheaper then DDR.
+Persistent storage like NVMEs are 20 to 40 times cheaper than DDR.
 The problem with persistent storage is that write and read performance is much slower then DDR, and care must be taken in how data is read or written to.
 Both reads and writes can be split between multiple storage drives and accessed in parallel.